What is a wastewater (sewage) overflow?

 Franklin Road: separating wastewater and stormwater

-Work is underway in Franklin Road and Collingwood Street in Ponsonby to install new wastewater pipes.
-The existing pipes will be for stormwater.
-Learn more about this project
+Work is complete in Franklin Road and Collingwood Street in Ponsonby, with new wastewater pipes installed.
+The existing pipes are being used for stormwater.

 Building storage tanks

-Wastewater storage tanks help to reduce frequency and volume of sewage spills into the environment.
+Wastewater (sewage) storage tanks help to reduce frequency and volume of sewage spills into the environment.

 Storage tanks are not continuously full.
 They are used in heavy rain to hold wastewater, then slowly release it back into the network.
 We have built tanks in Kohimarama and Henderson.
 Investment continues with tanks in Glen Eden and Fred Thomas Drive in Takapuna, and we are planning another for Sidmouth Street in Mairangi Bay.